jacobdale2906/OctoPrint-Mattacloud/README.md

 ## Report problems

-If something does not appear to be working correctly and you think you may have found a bug in the OctoPrint-Mattacloud plugin, please create an issue on the official page [here](https://github.com/dougbrion/OctoPrint-Mattacloud/issues).
+If something does not appear to be working correctly and you think you may have found a bug in the OctoPrint-Mattacloud Plugin, please create an issue on the official page [here](https://github.com/dougbrion/OctoPrint-Mattacloud/issues).
 In this way your issue can be understood and fixed quickly.

 ## Data